-- Vulnerabilities and Risk Rating (Probability x Impact): - E-Wallets masking origin of funds Medium (Medium x Moderate) - Pre-paid cards (cash funded) masking origin of funds Medium (Medium x Moderate) - Description and Comments: - E-Wallets, the use of betting shops to fund online accounts in operators that have both a land-based and online presence and the use of pre-paid cards can lead to difficulties in determining the provenance of funds.
-Nevertheless, multi-channel operators have systems in place to be able to link these (single view of the customer) and this helps mitigate the risks. - Furthermore, Licence Holders must conduct due diligence in respect of source of funds and wealth and undertake ongoing transactional monitoring to reduce the likelihood of the risks materialising. - Potential future risks also arise in the form of crypto-currencies although, to date, their use has not been adopted by Licence Holders and the GGC continues to inform Licence Holders that they must present credible AML/CFT policies and procedures in respect of their adoption before this could be countenanced.
-There remains some risk that E-Wallets and pre-paid cards are funded by crypto-currencies. - Mitigating Factors:

-- Licence Holders implement systems to enable them to link multi-channel accounts. - Licence Holders are required to identify and verify the identity of their customers which helps mitigate issues in respect of payment methods such as e-wallets and pre-paid cards which may render identifying where the source of funds more problematic. - On-going monitoring of transactions and checks on source of funds and wealth. - Alerts in respect of mismatches between registered customer details with a Licence Holder and those registered with the E-Wallet provider. - Relationship between Licence Holders and merchants providing the services in order to provide support and information.
+- Vulnerabilities and Risk Rating (Probability x Impact): - E-Wallets masking origin of funds Medium (Medium x Moderate) - Pre-paid cards (cash funded) masking origin of funds Medium (Medium x Moderate) - Use of crypto-currency Medium (Medium x Moderate) - Description and Comments: - E-Wallets, the use of betting shops to fund online accounts in operators that have both a land-based and online presence and the use of pre-paid cards can lead to difficulties in determining the provenance of funds in particular where cash is used to fund these.
+Nevertheless, multi-channel operators have systems in place to be able to link these (single view of the customer) and this helps mitigate the risks. - Furthermore, Licence Holders must conduct due diligence in respect of source of funds and wealth and undertake ongoing transactional monitoring to reduce the likelihood of the risks materialising. - Risks also arise in the form of crypto-currencies although, to date, their use has only been minimally adopted by Licence Holders, and the GGC continues to require Licence Holders to present credible AML/CFT policies and procedures in respect of their adoption before it is accepted.
+There remains some risk that E-Wallets and pre-paid cards are funded by crypto-currencies.
+The GGC monitors the extent of crypto use by Licence Holders. - Mitigating Factors: - Licence Holders implement systems to enable them to link multi-channel accounts. - Licence Holders are required to identify and verify the identity of their customers which helps mitigate issues in respect of payment methods such as e-wallets and pre-paid cards which may render identifying where the source of funds more problematic. - On-going monitoring of transactions and checks on source of funds and wealth. - Alerts in respect of mismatches between registered customer details with a Licence Holder and those registered with the E-Wallet provider. - Relationship between Licence Holders and merchants providing the services in order to provide support and information.